-Paul Serra is a local up and coming talent on the enduro scene.
+Pul Serra is a local up and coming talent on the enduro scene.
 He’s won the CES series in the U18 division in 2015 and 2016.
-He rode for the Yeti-Fox enduro team in 2017 and currently rides for Ibis Cycles.
-Paul will be racing select EWS, BME, and CES races for 2019.
+He rode for the Yeti-Fox enduro team in 2017 and Ibis Cycles in 2019.
+Paul will be racing select EWS, BME, and CES races for 2020.

 Paul has been a great asset for us.
 You need feedback from all types of riders.
 Experienced world champs like Greg Minnaar already know what they want and their feedback is heavily biased based on experience shared by an elite circle.
 Younger riders like Paul made us realize that our product provided more than just a more efficient way to set up a bike, it provided an education.
 Paul’s suspension education led to increased confidence.
 He wasn’t second guessing his bike setup.
 This was not our goal when designing the system, but we are glad that our hard work has led to this result.